NolanPic/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ```

 The above pseudocode runs in O(log n).
-It is basically performing a binary search, but with one small difference where if an egg is not broken, it checks the floor above it to see if it breaks on that floor (which is itself an O(1) operation).
+It is basically performing a binary search, but it performs a check where if an egg is not broken on a given floor, it checks the floor above it to see if it breaks on that floor (which is itself an O(1) operation).
 If it breaks from the above floor, the above floor is the answer.
 If it doesn't, the search cuts the results in half and applies the same thing.
 Each iteration whittles the floors, or n, down by half.